 The Salkantay Trek to Humantay Lagoon is a one-day hike to visit the beautiful turquoise lake at the base of the glacial mountain of Humantay, located in the Vilcabamba mountain range.
 Enjoy nature at its most spectacular,!
 The special algae in the lake, combined with the reflection of the surrounding greenery, the blue sky, and the splendor of the Andean sun, mix together to create a deep shade of turquoise blue that is very rare indeed.

 At the top is the treasure!
 The magnificent Humantay Blue Lagoon, otherwise known as Laguna Humantay, which is an incredible and unforgettable shade of deep turquoise with the snow-capped Humantay glacial mountains in the background!
-Of course, descent is usually a bit quicker than your initial climb, and when we get to the bottom, we’ll have a nice lunch prepared to reward you!
+Of course, the descent is usually a bit quicker than your initial climb, and when we get to the bottom, we’ll have a nice lunch prepared to reward you!
 With our hearts and bellies full, we will start our 3-hour return to Cusco in our private van.

 - Pick up from your hotel